-Cloud Hypervisor Runtime (Alpha)
+Cloud Hypervisor

 Prerequisites

-1. Cloud Hypervisor binary installed and available in your $PATH:
+1. The cloud-hypervisor binary in $PATH:

-curl -L https://github.com/cloud-hypervisor/cloud-hypervisor/releases/latest/download/cloud-hypervisor -o /usr/local/bin/cloud-hypervisor
+curl -L https://github.com/cloud-hypervisor/cloud-hypervisor/releases/latest/download/cloud-hypervisor \

 chmod +x /usr/local/bin/cloud-hypervisor